- 5 cloves garlic, smashed

 - 1 large onion, peeled and cut into 1/4-inch dice

 - 1/2 bunch fresh chives, finely chopped, for garnish

 For the stew: Remove the beef from the marinade.
-Strain the veggies and bay leaves from the wine and discard, but reserving the wine.
+Strain the veggies and bay leaves from the marinade and discard.
+Reserve 2 cups of the marinade.

 Preheat the oven to 350 degrees F.